Other Blogs

 This system isn't perfect, of course.
 The test dataset is small, so the results aren't statistically bulletproof, but it's a great start.
 The human evaluation is also just me and sometimes my girlfriend, so there's personal bias.
 Finally, the AI evaluation is still a work in progress; an R² of 0.1 shows there's a long way to go.

 One more caveat: not all historical evals were configured identically.
 Early on I discovered a few implementation mistakes and some runs used slightly different accounting, so certain costs or timings are off.
 The /evals page is still useful, but treat older entries as indicative rather than precise.
-I'm keeping them for posterity and will start tagging them as "Legacy" as the framework stabilises so comparisons stay honest.
+I'm keeping them for posterity, and I've since added tags and archiving, so the stale runs drop out of the default view and the everyday comparisons stay honest.

 This evaluation system has been critical for making informed decisions.
 It replaces guesswork with a data-driven approach, which is essential when dealing with so many variables.